elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ![Editing the Display Name Field](images/phoenix_sign_up/phoenix_edit_player_page.png)

-On submission, we'll be redirected to the **Player Show** page and see that the field was successfully changed:
+On submission, we'll be redirected to the **Show Player** page and see that the field was successfully changed:

 ![Successful Player Update](images/phoenix_sign_up/phoenix_show_updated_player_page.png)

 ## Shared Form

-Now that we've adjusted our **Player Sign Up** page and our **Edit Player** page, we're able to delete the `form.html.eex` file that was shared between them since it's no longer used anywhere.
+Now that we've adjusted our **New Player** page and our **Edit Player** page, we're able to delete the `form.html.eex` file that was shared between them since it's no longer used anywhere.

 ## Database Seeds

-Now that we have all the fields we want to work with, it can be helpful to add some default data seeds with our application.
+Now that we have all the fields we want to work with, it can be helpful to add some default data seeds for our application.
 Instead of manually creating new database records while we're working in the development environment, this gives us a quick way to seed the database.

-The other benefit of this approach is that when other developers clone our repository, they'll be able to run the `mix ecto.setup` command and it will create the database, run migrations, and seed the application with some sample data.
+The other benefit of this approach is that other developers can clone our repository and run the `mix ecto.setup` command to create the database, run migrations, and seed the application with some sample data.

 Open the `priv/repo/seeds.exs` file: